The Secret of the Sweetness in the Holy Letters

 "That a person must pray with all the letters, to feel the delight of the first letter..."

-To reach a state where you say, "Ma tovu ohalecha Yaakov" (How goodly are your tents, O Jacob) and feel the immense sweetness of the first letter.
+To reach a state where you say "Ma Tovu Ohalecha Yaakov" (How goodly are your tents, O Jacob) and feel the immense sweetness of the very first letter.
 It is forbidden to forget the sweetness of the first letter.
-You continue onward, saying, "Vehaya Hashem lemelech al kol ha'aretz" (And Hashem will be King over all the earth), "Hashem echad ushemo echad" (Hashem is One and His Name is One), and you still do not forget the sweetness of that very first letter.
+You continue onward, saying "And Hashem will be King over all the earth," "Hashem is One and His Name is One," and you still do not forget the sweetness of that first letter.

 Whenever I see Torah 65, I am reminded of my childhood.
 At the age of ten, I ate an apricot for the first time in my life.
-I went down to the Arabs who sold apricot leather that was arranged in a roll.
-The taste of that first time can never be forgotten in one's life.
-It took me thirty years until I rediscovered that taste in spirituality.
+I went down to the Arabs who sold apricot leather arranged in a roll.
+The taste of that first time can never be forgotten in one's lifetime.
+It took me thirty years until I rediscovered this taste in spirituality.
 It was a taste that simply blew my mind, a sweetness that is impossible to forget.
-There is such sweetness in the letters, such sweetness in holy speech, that Rebbe Nachman says we must never forget it.
+There is such sweetness in the letters, such sweetness in holy speech, that Rebbe Nachman says one must never forget it.

 The Letters That Speak to Us

-If we merited to incline our ears to what we express from our mouths, we would see that these are precious pearls and gemstones.
-The holiness of every single utterance is immense.
-If we knew and heard even one letter speaking to us, we would remain with that letter for our entire lives and would never move from it.
+If we merited to incline our ears to what we bring forth from our mouths, we would see that these are precious pearls and gemstones.
+The holiness of each and every utterance is immense.
+If we knew and heard a single letter speaking to us, we would remain with that letter for our entire lives and would never move from it.
 As the Baal HaTanya says, one could stand in the Shemoneh Esrei prayer for twenty-four hours, because one can become bound and intertwined from the very first letter of speech, and how could one possibly leave it?

 How can one simply move on from a single letter?
-How can one leave the first letter of speech, which contains such power, preciousness, beauty, radiance, majesty, and splendor?
-The splendor of every letter is such that one can see beauty in it every single second.
-After all, in one second a person can utter fifteen or sixteen letters from his mouth, and in every such fraction of a second lies infinite beauty.
+How can one leave the first letter of speech, which contains such power, preciousness, beauty, radiance, majesty, and glory?
+The glory of every letter is such that one can see beauty in it every single second.
+After all, in one second a person can utter fifteen or sixteen letters from his mouth, and within every such fraction of a second lies infinite beauty.

 A Field of Seers or a Field of Weepers

 There is a spiritual field where all the souls stand.
-Every letter we utter from our mouths is a soul.
+Every letter that we bring forth from our mouths is a soul.
 When a person does not pray properly, the soul goes into exile; it is tormented and finds no resting place for the sole of its foot.
-For this we cry out: "For all the naked souls who do not merit to pray, disembodied souls (neshamos artila'os), because every letter rectifies tens of thousands of souls at all times."
+For this we cry out: "For all the naked souls that do not merit to pray, disembodied souls, because every letter rectifies tens of thousands of souls at all times."

 The Master of the Field, the tzaddik, tells us: "When you pray letter by letter, I can bring about salvations."
-Then the field is called a "Sdeh Tzofim" (Field of Seers), and the eyes of the tzaddik shine.
-But when one does not pray letter by letter, it turns into a "Sdeh Bochim" (Field of Weepers).
+Then the field is called a "Field of Seers" (Sdeh Tzofim), and the eyes of the tzaddik shine.
+But when one does not pray letter by letter, it turns into a "Field of Weepers" (Sdeh Bochim).
 The tzaddik simply weeps over them.
-He arrives with crates of diamonds, with an abundance of salvations and miracles, and he has no one to distribute them to, so he ascends back and weeps.
-We ask the Master of the Universe that our field should be a "Sdeh Tzofim," that we may merit to pray word by word, letter by letter, and receive all the abundance that the tzaddik wants to bestow upon us.
+He arrives with boxes of diamonds, with an abundance of salvations and miracles, and he has no one to distribute them to, so he ascends back up and cries.
+We ask the Master of the Universe that our field should be a "Field of Seers," that we should merit to pray word by word, letter by letter, and to receive all the abundance that the tzaddik wants to bestow upon us.

 Subscribe to Our Newsletter